 ECO 100 Microeconomics (3CH): This course is designed to introduce students to basic microeconomics concepts relating to individual decision-making.
 The course exposes students to the meaning, nature, and methods of studying Microeconomics.
 The concepts of supply, demand, and elasticity are used to analyze the behaviors of consumers and firms in different types of markets.
-Main topics covered include: consumer behavior, firm production costs, Pure Competition, Monopolistic Competition, Monopoly, and Oligopoly.
+The main topics covered include consumer behavior, firm production costs, pure competition, monopolistic competition, monopoly, and oligopoly.